 Allergies and Asthma

+People who have chronic asthma are susceptible to these triggers and their homes must be as allergen-free as possible.
 Asthma attacks are more common in households with roach infestations.
 During an asthma attack, you may cough, feel tightness in your throat and chest, and find it difficult to breathe.
 The severity of symptoms will vary from person to person, and in some cases, asthma attacks can prove life threatening.
+Children are vulnerable, as are those living in inner cities where pest- specifically cockroach- concentrations can be high.

 Although it’s not true that roaches would survive a nuclear blast, the bugs are persistent critters.
 Despite thoroughly cleaning your home or business, roaches may still remain on the property.
 Professional cockroach control is the only surefire way to get rid of cockroaches effectively.